lindybner/Calculator-Webapp/README.md

 # LDWS Calculators

-This repository contains a set of calculators developed by LDWS (Lin Dybner Web Studio).
+This repository contains a set of calculators developed by LDWS.
 The calculators include:

 - **Basic Calculator**: A simple calculator with basic arithmetic operations.
 - **Tally Counter**: A tally counter to keep track of counts.